Señal Colombia: History

 Señal Colombia began its broadcasts on February 9, 1970 as Channel 11 (because it was broadcast on frequency 11 of the VHF band of Bogotá) in order to provide educational and popular programming for adults, imitating the television model of the BBC with two national channels: the first of a general nature and the second with a more cultural and minority focus.
 In this way, in Colombia Televisora Nacional de Colombia would be the generalist channel and Channel 11 the cultural channel.

 The first images of the channel were produced from the auditorium of Inravisión.
 During the inauguration of Channel 11, the communications minister of the time, Antonio Díaz García, and the director of the National Television of Colombia, Fernando Restrepo Suárez.
 In the words of the director of the National Televisora de Colombia, the channel "would not be a formula to bridge cultural gaps nor did it intend to replace the work of the teacher, but it would serve as a great audiovisual aid to fill those cultural gaps present in all levels of education".

 After the private station Teletigre was expropriated by the State in 1971, it expanded its coverage nationwide in January 1974 and was replaced by Segunda Cadena, while Televisora Nacional was rebranded Primera Cadena; and Channel 11 changes its name to Tercera Cadena or "Channel of public interest".

-In 1984, Channel 3 is renamed Chain 3 - Channel of public interest; Finally, in 1992 it changed its name to Channel 3 and from December 1995 it acquired its current name as Señal Colombia.
+In 1984, Channel 3 is renamed Network 3 - Channel of public interest; Finally, in 1992 it changed its name to Channel 3 (with a launch event at the National Museum) and from December 1995 it acquired its current name as Señal Colombia.

 On March 21, 2021, the newscast RTVC Noticias was launched and that this is the second State newscast of Colombian television after Tele Noticias for the programming of Audiovisuales.